scottishgovernment/economicactionplan.mygov.scot/pages/fair-work-action-plan/about.md

 * Understand barriers to implementing Fair Work – real or perceived
 * Gain employer insight to the support/tools employers need to help them implement Fair Work practices

-[Business in the Community](https://www.bitc.org.uk/) provided the Scottish Government with feedback and recommendations from the workshops which we have considered and reflected in the development of the Fair Work Action Plan.
-Business in the Community have published a report on the workshops.
+[Business in the Community Scotland](https://www.bitc.org.uk/) provided the Scottish Government with feedback and recommendations from the workshops which we have considered and reflected in the development of the Fair Work Action Plan.
+Business in the Community Scotlad have published a [report](https://www.bitc.org.uk/resources-training/resources/research/making-scotland-world-leader-fair-work-0) on the workshops.

 Additionally, a Fair Work Employer Survey was undertaken to engage with a wider range of employers on how Fair Work is currently being applied in workplaces.
 Over 560 responses were received with a majority of responses from small and micro businesses.